-Numerous reports have surfaced indicating that pressure cooker devices similar to the Instant Pot have exploded after their lids were opened, resulting in severe burn and scald injuries.
-Our lawyers are investigating whether this problem is being caused by a product defect and, if so, whether consumers can file a lawsuit.
+Numerous reports have surfaced indicating that defective pressure cookers similar to the Instant Pot exploded after their lids were opened, resulting in severe burn and scald injuries.
+Our lawyers are investigating whether this problem is being caused by a product defect and, if so, whether unsuspecting consumers can file a lawsuit.

 What is the Instant Pot?

-Instant Pot (also known as "InstaPot") is a cooking device that, according to the manufacturer, “does the job of a slow cooker, electric pressure cooker, rice cooker, steamer, yogurt maker, sauté/browning pan, and warming pot.”
+Instant Pot (also known as "InstaPot") is a cooking device that, according to the manufacturer, “does the job of a slow cooker, electric pressure cookers, rice cooker, steamer, yogurt maker, sauté/browning pan, and warming pot.”
 There are multiple versions of the Instant Pot available, ranging in price from about $90 to $200.

-The U.S. Consumer Products Safety Commission (CPSC) has received dozens of reports of the following types of injuries associated with explosions caused by pressure cookers similar to Instant Pot:
+The U.S. Consumer Products Safety Commission (CPSC) has received dozens of reports of the following types of injuries associated with exploding pressure cookers similar to Instant Pot:

 - Severe thermal burns to the arms, legs, face, and other parts of the body

 - Scars and disfigurement